francoislaurent/escale/doc/GoogleDrive.rst

 Google Drive
 ============

-Three options are available to synchronize over a Google Drive storage space:
+Three options are available to synchronize over a Google Drive storage space.

-* you can either mount your |googledrive| storage space in your local file system with an external tool (see the `Mounting locally`_ section)
+* you can either mount your |googledrive| storage space in your local file system with an external tool (see the `Mounting locally`_ section; not recommended)
 * or you can use the |googledrive| backend provided in |escale| (see the `Synchronizing with drive`_ section)
 * or else you can use the |rclone| backend provided in |escale| (see the `Synchronizing with rclone`_ section)